 A key benefit of outsourced warehousing is that you aren’t tied to a long-term lease agreement.
 It is pointless to pay for storage throughout the year if your business is prone to seasonal fluctuations, or to be restricted by having a warehouse in a set location for the entire duration of a rental contract.

 By using a third party warehousing service provider, you may use their space where and when required, and only for as long as you need it.
-Should your business grow rapidly, and there is a sudden demand for higher stock levels, you can easily acquire more space form your warehousing partner, or take your business to one that you can accommodate your needs.
+Should your business grow rapidly, and there is a sudden demand for higher stock levels, you can easily acquire more space from your warehousing partner.

 6. Reduced costs